Rosewood Hotel Group: New World Hotel Management

 Circa 2006, New World Development group started to focus on re-expanding its own hotel management unit for new hotels of New World China Land (NWCL), as well as for those hotels that the management contract were expiring.
 The unit, known as New World Hotel Management Limited, was incorporated in Hong Kong in 2005.
 The 65% stake of the parent company of the unit, New World Hotel Management (BVI) Limited, was acquired by New World China Land along with Beijing New World Property Management Limited for HK$1.404 million in August–November 2006.
 The stake of New World Hotel Management (BVI), that owned by NWCL, was increased to 70.5% since February 2008.
 It reached 100% in January 2009.
 It was reported that the minority shareholder was William Doo, Jr., son of William Doo Wai-hoi, vice-chairman of New World China Land.

 In January 2008, New World Hotel Management signed a contract with parent company New World Development, to manage the Jing-Guang New World Hotel in Jing Guang Centre, which the hotel was majority owned by New World Development and ultimate parent company Chow Tai Fook Enterprises.

 New World Hotel Management (BVI) Limited also owned New World Hotel Management (Macau) Limited, a hotel management company based in Macau.
 The Macau company signed a contract in June 2008, to manage L'Arc New World Hotel Macau for 10 years, and renewable afterwards.
 The hotel was 40% owned by International Entertainment Corporation, a listed subsidiary of privately owned Chow Tai Fook Enterprises group at that time, but not belongs to New World Development group.

-New World Hotel Management also started to introduce the brand penta to the Mainland China in October 2008, and part of the Mayfair Hotel in Shanghai, became pentahotel Shanghai.
+New World Hotel Management also started to introduce the brand Penta to the Mainland China in October 2008, and part of the Mayfair Hotel in Shanghai, became Pentahotel Shanghai.

 According to China Daily, as of 2009, 8 hotels would be managed by New World Hotel Management and under New World brand.
 The hotels were located in Beijing, Shanghai (New World Mayfair Hotel Shanghai), Macau (L'Arc Macau), Dalian, Shenyang, Wuhan, Xi'an and Ho Chi Minh City respectively.
 A new slogan A New World of Difference was also announced.

 In 2011, New World Hotel Management (BVI) Limited (trading as New World Hospitality) acquired Rosewood Hotels & Resorts.
 The deal included the entire membership interests of Rosewood Hotels and Resorts, LLC and the related intellectual property rights, for US$229.5 million (approx. HK$1.79 billion).

 In April 2013, it was reported that four more pentahotels were planned to open in the Greater China area.

 In December 2013, New World Hotel Management (BVI) also acquired hotel management company Pentahotels (incorporated as Penta Hotel Holdings Limited and Penta Hotels Germany GmbH respectively) from the ultimate parent company of New World China Land, privately owned Chow Tai Fook Enterprises, for €13.536 million (approx. HK$144.8352 million).

-In 2013, the trading name of New World Hotel Management was also changed from New World Hospitality to Rosewood Hotel Group.
+In 2013, New World Hotel Management rebranded its trading name from New World Hospitality to Rosewood Hotel Group.